gopaltnl/OtpAuthenticationsGoogleSignin/README.md

 };

 ```
-Step8 :Create the PhoneAuthCredential Object
+# Step 10:Create the PhoneAuthCredential Object

 ```
 To create the PhoneAuthCredential object, call PhoneAuthProvider.getCredential